 Vertical antennas like ground planes are omnidirectional and known to pick up more noise than horizontal dipoles.
 Horizontal dipoles are a bit quieter, but not omnidirectional.
-Signals coming down from the ionosphere are never vertical or horizontal, they are elliptical .
-Circular polarization is closest to this.
-So why not build a horizontal antenna that is omnidirectional, neither vertical or horizontal polarized, but circular.
+According to an article ‚ The Importance of Circular Polarisation for Diversity Reception and MIMO in NVIS Propagation‘ issued by University of Twente, Netherlands, reflected signals coming down from the ionosphere are never vertical or horizontal, they split up into two waves with circular polarisation of opposite sense.
+One right hand circular polarized RHCP, the other one being a delayed left hand circular polarized LHCP signal AND with more fading.
+This applies to signals received in the northern hemisphere.
+If you are in the southern hemisphere, the opposite applies, RHCP is delayed and fades more.
+So why not build an antenna that is omnidirectional, neither vertical or horizontal polarized, but circular.
 I found a very interesting antenna in german ham magazine Funkamateur issued in April 22.
 It is a circular polarized cross dipole with broad match from 12m -10m .
 Built this antenna and am very pleased with it.
 The advantage over a vertical or horizontal antenna is less fading.
 I got an unscientific confirmation in a 10m qso with a station in EA, a german op, using a vertical.
 His signal was readable all the time with only little qsb, while he confirmed my signal rapidly fading from 59 to almost unreadable and back.
 More qso’s to be made to proof this, of course.

 Losses on vertical signals from stations in the neighbourhood coming in over ground wave are smaller than with a horizontal dipole antenna and because it is omnidirectional, you don’t have the losses from wrong direction related to a horizontal bidirectional dipole.